 Visit assiniboine.net/financialaid to find out more about government student aid, Assiniboine scholarships and bursaries, as well as other funding opportunities.
-Contact the associate registrar at awards@assiniboine.net.
+Contact awards@assiniboine.net.

 NEW STUDENT ORIENTATION

 Program specific orientation information will be provided in your registration.
 Visit assiniboine.net/orientation for more information.